Architecture in the early medieval period flourished in various styles across different parts of Europe.

-In England, for instance, architecture in this period was influenced by the Celtic-Roman heritage of the Bretons and the Anglo-Saxon heritage of the invading Germanic tribes.
+In England, for instance, the architecture of this period was influenced by the Celtic-Roman heritage of the Bretons and the Anglo-Saxon heritage of the invading Germanic tribes.

 In the Byzantine Empire, architecture during this period embellished Roman heritage with Oriental influences and Christian themes.
 Similar unique architectural developments continued in different parts of Europe through High and Late Middle Ages.

 One common element, though, was that nearly all early and most High medieval architecture buildings were ecclesiastical while towards the end of the medieval period, many secular buildings started to be the hallmark of contemporary European architecture.

-The palace complex occupies a huge place and includes residential quarters, fortifications around the boundaries, sizable courtyards and fountains in the interior, lavishly embellished carvings and arabesques all over the walls and window panels and the extensive use of the iconic Moorish muqarnas.
+The palace complex occupies a huge place and includes residential quarters, fortifications around the boundaries, sizable courtyards and fountains in the interior, lavishly embellished carvings, and arabesques all over the walls and window panels, and the extensive use of the iconic Moorish muqarnas.

 The Cologne Cathedral in Germany is one of the most iconic examples of Gothic architecture of medieval Europe.
 Construction of the Cathedral began in 1248 and continued until the 15th century but it was ultimately completed only in the 19th century.

-Architectural marvels of the Cathedral include the use of flying buttresses, very high Gothic vaults and highly intricate decorations and carvings on the entrances and interior of the cathedral.
+Architectural marvels of the Cathedral include the use of flying buttresses, very high Gothic vaults, and highly intricate decorations and carvings on the entrances and interior of the cathedral.

 The Tower of London is a defining example of Norman architecture in England.
 The original construction of the Tower of London dates back to 1066, the same year when Normans under William the Conqueror took over the control of England from the Anglo-Saxons.

 The architecture of the Tower reveals the Norman style of constructing very strong and awe-inspiring towers and fortifications which, at the time of the construction, served to subdue the local population in the face of Norman invasion.

 The most iconic feature of the Tower is the “White Tower” which was long used as a Norman prison from 1100 onwards.
 Most of the original architecture of the Tower of London is intact today.

-The Notre Dame de Paris in France is yet another iconic examples of Gothic architecture and one of the most recognisable architectural wonders of medieval France.
+The Notre Dame de Paris in France is yet another iconic example of Gothic architecture and one of the most recognizable architectural wonders of medieval France.

 The Cathedral is especially known for the presence of numerous sculptures as well as gargoyles, some of which doubly serve as supports for the Cathedral structure or as water spouts.

-Situated in modern-day Istanbul, which was once the capital of the grand Byzantine Empire, the Hagia Sophia is iconic in that it reflects Roman heritage of Byzantine architecture, its Orthodox Eastern taste as well as its Oriental and Christian influences.
+Situated in modern-day Istanbul, which was once the capital of the grand Byzantine Empire, the Hagia Sophia is iconic in that it reflects the Roman heritage of Byzantine architecture, its Orthodox Eastern taste as well as its Oriental and Christian influences.

 The original structure of Hagia Sophia, as it stands today, was mostly built during Emperor Justinian’s rule in the 6th century and at the time, was the largest church in the entire Christendom.
 Most of the Church building is intact today and it is used as a museum in modern-day Istanbul.